peteos123/theia/packages/callhierarchy/README.md

 # Theia - Call Hierarchy Extension

-Displays the caller hierarchy of a selected method.
+Displays the caller hierarchy of a selected callable.

-To activate the Call Hierarchy view, select the name of a method, and then click *Open Call Hierarchy* in context menu, or use `SHIFT+F1`.
+To activate the Call Hierarchy view, select the name of a callable, and then click *Open Call Hierarchy* in context menu, or use `SHIFT+F1`.

 Currently, this extension supports TypeScript only.